• Home

 When Should I Sharpen?

 Step 1: Prior to sharpening, make sure your stones are always flat.
 After frequent use of synthetic and ceramic sharpening stones, stones will begin to wear down.
-A stone fixer is essential for flattening the surface of a sharpening stone.
-Prolonged use of a concaved stone will begin to warp and change the shape of a knife blade.
+A stone fixeris essential for flattening the surface of a sharpening stone.
+Prolonged use of a concave stone will warp and change the shape of a knife blade.

 Step 2: Ensure the proper stones are being soaked.
 Rough and medium grit whetstones should be soaked in water for 10-15 minutes prior to usage.
 When using fine stones, simply splash water on the stone as you sharpen.
 If you soak fine stones in water for too long, they can begin to crack.
 When using double-sided stones, make sure only the medium grit side of the stone is soaked in water.